 Projects

 We work on a variety of exciting space-related projects.
 This year, our main projects are component-level projects and proofs-of-concept that will give us practice of what we’ll need to one day launch something into space.
+Curious what we are up to?
+Want to maybe join one of our exciting projects?
+Find more about our current projects below:

 2023/2024